cscw2015/maverick/Final Report/final_report.md

 - Councillors communicate a lot with residents <can we make a diagram for what we expected vs. what we found?>
 	- expected: councilor-to-councilor interaction being encouraged and facilitated
 	- found: majority of councilors focus on councilor-citizen communication, communication between councilors is done when they meet for committees or in other official meetings
+		- supposed to follow proper channels for communication: all communication directed at coworkers has to be conducted through city manager
 - Receive information in terms of ideas, feedback and complaints through emails, phone calls, Facebook and Twitter
+	- some councilors redirect phone calls from their "official" number to their personal cell number
+	- some request phone calls to follow up on particularly large/complicated emails
+		- emails are expected to be "perfect" in terms of grammar/dialogue, phone calls don't have to be as formal
 - Communication happens with staff and other councillors through email and in person
+	- "very little unstructured time with other councillors"
+		- cut official council lunches from budget
 - Have a city councillor page on Facebook
 	- Some councillor have their personal page too
 - Some councillors are active on social media sites: Facebook and Twitter
 - Sometimes communicate with other councillors from other jurisdictions through Twitter but not within the city
 - Emails are not considered to be private because of freedom of information
 	- People have access to city councillor emails through freedom of information request
+	- only things that can be legally private are legal issues and employee relations
+		- anything that can hurt future jobs is allowed to be kept private, the rest is **public**
 - Council member has city-issued laptop, iPad, and smartphone
 - Council members do email all day (Weekdays and weekends)
 	- some get upwards of 1000 emails/day
+	- they "have some councillors that have gotten to the point where they've given up on emails"
 - Scheduling of meeting is done over an email
 - Official meetings are organized by city staff and facilitated by the Mayor
 - SurveyMonkey is used to collect available meeting times from all councillors